MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 - If you upgrade from a Windows Installer (MSI) version of Office, you can [automatically install the same languages as the previous version](#install-the-same-languages-from-a-previous-msi-installation).
 - When building Office packages to deploy, [include all the language packs you plan to deploy in each package](plan-office-365-proplus.md#step-4---define-your-source-files).
 Creating separate packages for different language sets can make the Office deployment more difficult to manage.
 - When adding languages to an existing deployment of Office, you can[ deploy just the language packs](#deploy-languages-to-existing-installations-of-office-365-proplus), rather than the full version of Office.
-- If you deploy Office from a local source on your network, [use the Office CDN as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs) that might not be available at that local source.
+- If you deploy Office from a local source on your network, [use the Office Content Delivery Network (CDN) as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs) that might not be available at that local source.
 - If you need to conserve network bandwidth, you can [deploy proofing tools](#install-proofing-tools) instead of full language packs.

 This article also includes more details on [language packs](#language-resources-for-office-365-proplus), the list of [supported languages](#languages-culture-codes-and-companion-proofing-languages), and details on how Office [conserves network bandwidth when downloading language packs](#conserve-network-bandwidth-when-adding-language-packs) for deployment.